The Power of Share-Based Notions in Proving Envy-Based Fairness Guarantees: Future Directions

 \section{Future Directions}

-While we establish the existence of allocations that are simultaneously EF1 and EEFX for agents with additive valuations, many related problems remain open.
-We conclude by proposing several new open questions in this direction.
+We introduced a unifying share-based framework for fair division through the residual maximin share (RMMS), showing that it captures and strengthens several existing lone-divider techniques.
+Using RMMS, we obtained simple proofs for the existence of RMMS+EFX partial allocations and RMMS+EFL complete allocations.
+Several questions concerning RMMS remain open.

+\begin{enumerate} \item Can the RMMS value be computed in pseudopolynomial time?
+For valuation classes beyond additive valuations, the answer may depend on the available query model.

+\item Can an RMMS-feasible $n$-partition be computed in pseudopolynomial time?
+This task is not necessarily harder than computing the RMMS value itself.
+For example, for MXS and additive valuations, an MXS-feasible $n$-partition can be computed in polynomial time by a simple modification of the LMMS algorithm~\cite{lipton2004approximately} combined with the $2/3$-approximation algorithm for MMS~\cite{barman2020approximation}.
+In contrast, computing the MXS value is weakly NP-hard~\cite{Caragiannis2023}, even for $n=2$.

+\item What is the complexity of computing an RMMS allocation?
+Observe that the algorithm underlying~\Cref{obs:RSFfeasible} (namely, Steps~1 and~4 of the algorithm used to prove~\Cref{obs:EFXRSF}) runs in polynomial time provided that both the RMMS value and an RMMS-feasible $n$-partition can be computed efficiently.
+Thus, under sufficiently strong query models, RMMS allocations can be found in polynomial time. \end{enumerate}

+We also demonstrated the versatility of the share-based approach by resolving the compatibility of EEFX and EF1 for additive valuations, establishing the existence of allocations satisfying the stronger combination of EEFX and EFL.
+Our proof relies on a new share notion, the \emph{strong EEFX share}, which may be of independent interest.
+Finally, we complemented our existential result with a polynomial-time algorithm for restricted additive valuations.

+More broadly, our work highlights the power of share-based fairness notions as a unifying framework for understanding relaxations of EFX and suggests several directions for future research.

-\paragraph{Monotone valuations.} While the existence of EF1 and EEFX allocations is known individually for monotone valuations, establishing the existence of allocations that simultaneously satisfy both fairness notions for any valuation class more general than additive remains an interesting open problem.
+\begin{enumerate} \item While EEFX and EF1 allocations are known to exist individually for monotone valuations, it remains open whether an allocation satisfying both notions always exists for any valuation class strictly more general than additive valuations.

-\paragraph{Chores.} The same problem can be asked for the setting consisting of chores, where agents have non-positive utility over the set of items.
+\item An analogous question can be posed in the setting of indivisible chores, where agents have non-positive utilities for items.

-\paragraph{Complexity of finding EF1 + EEFX allocations.} Our proof is existential and can be translated into an exponential-time algorithm for finding such allocations.
-While EF1 and EEFX allocations can each be computed in polynomial time for additive valuations, determining the computational complexity of finding allocations that satisfy both fairness guarantees simultaneously remains an intriguing open direction.
+\item Our proof of the existence of EEFX+EFL allocations is existential and yields only an exponential-time algorithm.
+Although EF1 and EEFX allocations can each be computed in polynomial time for additive valuations, the complexity of computing an allocation satisfying both guarantees simultaneously remains open. \end{enumerate}

-\paragraph{Strong EEFX share vs. MMS} It would be interesting to establish any meaningful relations between the strong EEFX share and the well-known share-based guarantee of MMS.
-Since MMS implies EEFX feasiblity \cite{Caragiannis2023}, the strong EEFX share is clearly upper-bounded by MMS.
-Can we lower-bound the strong EEFX share by $\alpha$ times MMS for some $0<\alpha<1$?